I wish to inspire readers, teachers, and book clubs to bake along with their reading and promote discussion about the books we've enjoyed.

-Next Year in Havana: Book Discussion and Recipe
+Next Year in Havana Book Club Questions and Summary

 To be a Cuban-American woman is a difficult thing to explain.
 It means to long for an island you’ve never seen, despise a dictator you’ve never met, mourn for the loss of family members and possessions others could not take with them, and feel tremendous pressure to cook perfectly, be a beautiful wife, and succeed greater in your career than the generations before you who sacrificed and lost more than they’re ever willing to divulge.

 Marisol Ferrera is such a woman, a writer whose cherished Cuban immigrant grandmother has just passed and left it to her to go to Cuba and find the perfect final resting place.
 But when she arrives, she finds letters her grandmother never shared, from a man the young Elisa loved in the last days of the Cuban revolution that placed Fidel Castro in power, long before meeting Marisol’s grandfather.

 Elisa is a society girl of nineteen who knows nothing of revolution other than that her brother has been outcast from the family for speaking out against Batista’s injustices.
 But at a party, she meets a man named Pablo, filled with passion to right the social exploitations of his country’s leadership, and bring in a new way of living, of ending the suffering of the poor of whom Elisa knows nothing.
 While Pablo awoke Elisa’s mind to the sufferings of the Cuban people, so does the grandson of Elisa’s best childhood friend who remained in Cuba, a handsome university professor named Luis.
 He takes Marisol on a tour of the island for her magazine article, but he also tells her the truths that the government wishes no one to know, about what life is really like for the Cuban people, and what it means to be truly Cuban.